These fans are high speed PWM controlled and are prone to fail over time.

 So a fan tester should have these blocks :

-- DC 12V - xxA power supply
+- DC 12V - 2A power supply (the nominal current for a fan is around 1.10 A)

 - PWM generation